mkver

 }

-You should add your Version.ts, version.mjs, or version.js file to your project’s .gitignore.
+You should add your Version.ts, version.mjs, version.js, or version.cjs file to your project's .gitignore.

-If anything goes wrong, expect output on stderr, and a non-zero exit code.
+If anything goes wrong, mkver will output errors to stderr and exit with a non-zero code.

 import { version, release } from "./Version"

-const { version, release } = require("./version") // < mind the case matches whatever you give mkver
+const { version, release } = require("./version") // Ensure the case matches your mkver output filename

-Need access to your release from, say, your deploy script written in bash?
+Need access to your release from a bash deploy script?

 See CHANGELOG.md.